Occupied: Season Two

 After being kidnapped, Berg is proclaimed as the new leader of Free Norway, and the group carries out a guerrilla campaign against the occupation, attacking both Russian and Norwegian forces and staging terror attacks throughout the country, nearly plummeting the country into a civil war.
 Six months later, however, the insurgents have lost much of their strength due to heavy Russian military and Norwegian police action.
 Berg is thus forced into exile in neighboring Sweden, which had supported the initial Russian invasion as a member of the EU.
 Berg's replacement as prime minister, fellow party member Anders Knudsen, proves unable to handle the pressure and resigns.
 Following his exile to Sweden, Berg attempts to form a parallel government-in-exile.
 While acting as a go-between for Berg and the leaders of Norway's parliament, the Storting, his political adviser and lover Anita Rygh sees her political role marginalized.
 Rygh instead recommends to the majority party that they form a new government.
-The president of the Storting refuses, but offers her the prime ministerial position instead.
+The President of the Storting refuses, but offers her the prime ministerial position instead.
 She accepts, severing her ties with Berg.

 A Coast Guard officer approaches Berg with news that the Russians are installing cruise missile launchers on the oil installation of Melkøya in northern Norway.
 From his position in Sweden, Berg contacts the insurgents and orders them to get photographic evidence.
-A platoon of guardsmen independently confronts members of a Russian private military company stationed there under the guise of an inspection.
+Under the guise of an inspection, a platoon of guardsmen independently confronts members of a Russian private military company stationed there.
 One of the guardsmen, a naturalized Somali immigrant named Faisal Abdi, transmits a video of the missiles, but a gunfight breaks out and the guardsmen are captured and brought to a Russian prison.
-The leader of the expedition dies after being hit by gunfire.
+The leader of the platoon dies after being hit by gunfire.
 The return of the soldiers becomes a source of tension between both nations and Rygh's first true test as prime minister.

 Since Russians were killed in the incident, the Russian authorities are unwilling to return the soldiers to Norway.
 Djupvik's wife Hilde drafts a plan to have them tried in Norway with a Russian lay judge presiding; the Russians agree, and all of the soldiers are found guilty and given the maximum sentence (21 years imprisonment).
 Faisal's girlfriend Frida Engø and her hacker friend Leon Tangen launch Free Our Soldiers (FOS), a peaceful protest group demanding the release of the soldiers.